UCSF-DataSci/ds-217-02-git-U-bee/README.md

-I. My Github username is "[redacted]".
+I. My Github username is "U-Bee".
 II.
 My answer is to iterate through a for loop 1000 times, check if i is divisible by 3 or 5, and add it to the sum if it is.
 The script is below:

 sum = 0